merchantprotocol/Total-Widget-Control/readme.txt

 2. This is the Widget editing page.
 Because this plugin is designed for hundreds of widgets, you can easily loose track of the widget instances.
 Total Widget Control adds the admin title and displays that title in the widget listings page.
 You can also use the search feature to locate a widget by its title.
 This makes widget management quick and easy.
 In the publish area, notice the new features for displaying the widget to different kinds of users at and specifically defined time frames.
 In thw TWC Pro Settings meta box, you'll notice the addition of many new features for pro users, these features add an extra layer of useability to this system.
 3. Easily select which pages, posts, categories, or custom listing types your widget will appear on.
 4. Quickly choose where on the page your widget sets.
+5. The TWC allows you to manage your widgets while editing your pages, now there's no need to bounce around in wordpress just to work on a single page.
+6. The widget wrappers allow you to create your own widget styles that can be assigned to any widget instance.
+7. The options available to administrators are nearly endless.
+You can now manage your widgets with as much control as you can manage your pages with.

 == Changelog ==